jojokarlin/Git_DRI_Jan_2017/sections/examples.md

 ### Collaborative Writing

-Some of us use Git to track changes (*version control* in Git parlance) in writing projects, and find it to be a cleaner, more elegant solution than the tracked changes function in a Microsoft Word document.
+Some of us use Git to track changes (*version control* in Git parlance) in writing projects, and find it to be a cleaner, more elegant solution than the Track Changes functionality in Microsoft Word.

 #### Case Two: Coauthored Publications